mtliendo/hashnode-articles/ckx5r4tfh0ajsoes10pzq22yi.md

-## How to Have Fine-Grained Control Over Your Amplify Projects!
+## How to Enable Fine-Grained Control Over Your Amplify Projects!

 ## Overview